Undeliverable Item Notice from Japan Post? Here’s What to Do

 11. This sticker that is placed on your undeliverable item notice contains your tracking number (追跡 番号 = tsui seki bango).
 You will need this number when requesting your parcel.

 12. The first date listed here tells you when the delivery was attempted.
-The second date lets you know how long the post office will hold the parcel for you before returning the package/mail to the sender.
+The second date shows the deadline by which you must arrange redelivery or collection.
+Japan Post holds parcels for 7 days from the first delivery attempt before returning them to the sender.
+Make sure to act before this date.

 13. This QR code will open the mobile version of Japan Post's redelivery request form.
 Note: The QR code takes you to the Japanese redelivery request page.
 If you want the English redelivery page, go here.